jianlin-cheng/DeepProLigand/data/averaged/README.md

-## Contains average and final output of DeepProLigand:
+## Contains average and final prediction of DeepProLigand:
 The description of the files are as follows: